How to get state healthcare when you’re on holiday or travelling to a country in the EU, Iceland, Liechtenstein, Norway or Switzerland.

 Buy travel insurance with healthcare cover for your condition.
-You can use an EHIC for emergency treatment.
+Your EHIC or GHIC will cover medically necessary treatment.

 If you need to have treatment while you’re abroad, you may need to pre-arrange it.
 For example, if you need dialysis or oxygen treatment.
 Speak to your doctor in the UK for advice before you travel.

 Before you travel, make sure you either:

 - take enough medication to last the duration of your trip

 - can get any medicine you need in the country you’re going to

 Check with the embassy, high commission or consulate for the country you’re visiting about local rules on any specific medicines.

 You need a letter to prove your medicine is prescribed to you if it contains a ‘controlled drug’.
 You may need to show this at the border when you’re entering or leaving the UK.